percona/k8spxc-docs/docs/helm.md

     ```

     The `namespace` is the name of your namespace.
 The `my-op` parameter in the
-    above example is the name of [a new release object](https://helm.sh/docs/intro/using_helm/#three-big-concepts)
+    above example is the name of [a new release object :octicons-link-external-16:](https://helm.sh/docs/intro/using_helm/#three-big-concepts)
     which is created for the Operator when you install its Helm chart (use any
     name you like).